woodyk/optimus/README.md

 ## Running Optimus

 ### Command Line
 Optimus can be run with a few different options.
 The following example would be very common.
-This will run once on interface eth0 for 1000 packets, injecting to Elasticsearch node 192.168.0.10:9200, saving 1024 bytes of the payload, and processing layer 7 information such as protocol and HTTP headers.
+This will run once on interface eth0 for 1000 packets, injecting to Elasticsearch node localhost:9200, saving 1024 bytes of the payload, and processing layer 7 information such as protocol and HTTP headers.

 ```
 cd bin
-./optimus.pl -i eth0 -c 1000 --server <ELASTICSEARCH_HOST>:<PORT> --bytes 1024 --l7
+./optimus.pl -i eth0 -c 1000 --server localhost:9200 --bytes 1024 --l7
 ```

 If you wish to collect samples continuously modify the script run.sh and add the necessary command line switches to the script.
 Then execute.